luapower/luapower-all/nw.md

 ### App loop

-#### `app:run()`												run the loop
+#### `app:run()`

+Run the loop.
+Ignore if already running.

-#### `app:stop()`											stop the loop
+#### `app:stop()`

+Stop the loop.
+Ignore if not running.

-#### `app:running() -> t|f`								check if the loop is running
+#### `app:running() -> t|f`

+Check if the loop is running.

 ### App quitting

 #### `app:quit()`

-quit app, i.e. close all windows and stop the loop
+Quit app, i.e. close all windows and stop the loop.
+The first window which refuses to close (by returning false from its `closing` event) cancels the quitting process.

+> Calling quit() when the loop is not running or if already quitting does nothing.

+> If new windows are created before all current windows are closed the quit process is canceled.

 #### `app:autoquit(t|f)`

-flag: quit the app when the last window is closed
+Quit the app when the last window is closed.

 #### `app:autoquit() -> t|f`

-get app autoquit flag
+Get the app autoquit flag.

 #### `app:quitting() -> [false]`

-event: quitting (return false to refuse)
+Event: quitting (return false to refuse).

 #### `win:autoquit(t|f)`

-flag: quit the app when the window is closed
+Quit the app when the window is closed.

 #### `win:autoquit() -> t|f`

-get window autoquit flag
+Get window autoquit flag.

 ### Timers

 #### `app:runevery(seconds, func)`

-run a function on a timer (timer stops if func returns false)
+Run a function on a timer (timer stops if func returns false).

 #### `app:runafter(seconds, func)`

-run a function on a timer once
+Run a function on a timer once.

 #### `app:run(func)`

-(star the loop and) run a function on a zero-second timer once
+Run a function on a zero-second timer once.

+If the loop is not already started, it is started and stopped after func finishes.

 #### `app:sleep(seconds)`

-sleep without blocking inside a function run with app:run()
+Sleep without blocking inside a function run with app:run().

+> Calling this outside an app:run() function raises an error.

 ### Window list

 #### `app:windows() -> {win1, ...}`

-all windows in creation order
+List all windows in creation order.

 #### `app:window_count([top_level]) -> n`

-number of (top-level) windows
+Number of (top-level) windows.

 #### `app:window_created(win)`

-event: a window was created
+Event: a window was created.

 #### `app:window_closed(win)`

-event: a window was closed
+Event: a window was closed.

 ### Window creation